 What not to do when choosing your marketing agency

-I know that clients have to choose a marketing agency somehow, but is it just me, or is the old fashioned pitch process just about the worst way of doing it?
-Agencies are put through a beauty parade which might be a great showcase for creative, but has very little to do with the day to day essentials of actually getting the job done and delivered intelligently.
+I know that clients have to choose a marketing agency somehow, but is it just me, but is the pitch process just about the worst way of doing it?
+Agencies are put through a beauty parade which might be a great showcase for creative, but has very little to do with the day to day essentials of actually getting the job done.

 If you’re in the process of choosing a marketing agency for your business, here are five of the more common pitfalls that you’d be wise to avoid…

 Clients often don’t seem to research which agencies they put onto their list.
 That seems more than strange.
 Any good marketing agency works hard to create a unique identity and branding.
 If you’re going to be spending hours evaluating the agency after they’ve pitched, at least spend some time on their website to get a good feel for the company and their areas of expertise beforehand.